Usage

 Overdue emphasis.
 Cards with a past due date get a red background wash so overdue work pops at a glance, and cards due today get a softer amber wash.
 This uses the card background, so it stays distinct from a blocked card’s red left edge: a card that is both blocked and overdue shows both signals.
 The state updates whenever the board refreshes (e.g. as the date rolls over).

 Due countdown.
-Turn on Show due countdown in a board’s view options (Configure view → Cards) to add a compact badge that says how soon a card is due: today, in 3d, 2d overdue, in 2w, in 3mo (the unit scales automatically, days, then weeks, then months).
+Turn on Show due countdown in a board’s view options (Configure view → Cards) to add a compact badge that says how soon a card is due: Today, In 3d, 2d overdue, in 2w, in 3mo (the unit scales automatically, days, then weeks, then months).
 The badge is color-coded by urgency: red overdue, amber today, orange soon, and a muted tone further out.
 The toggle is per board (off by default), reusing the same due date the red emphasis uses.

 Two global settings (Settings → Community plugins → Kanban Action Planner) tune it for every board: